amrutprabhu/amrutprabhu.github.io/data/blog/2022/using-dynamodb-with-spring-boot.md

 # Final Notes

-We currently communicated with DynamoDB Using a Spring Boot application via the Spring Data DynamoDB library.
+We currently communicated with DynamoDB using a Spring Boot application via the Spring Data DynamoDB library.
 But there are a few things to keep in mind before using it.

 - Currently, this library has been forked 3 times and only the third one currently supports the latest version of Spring boot.
 - This library uses AWS SDK version 1, which means we can use it only up to Java 16.